Zetosoft/ZetoEngine2D/README.md

  - **setLabel(label)** Sets the label of the button

 Note that if `engine.widgets.setEnabled(false, tag)` is called, even before the button is created, all buttons with the same or default tag will be disabled.
 You can enable or disable all widgets with this function.
 This is useful for creating a pause menu or other UI elements that need to be disabled when the game is paused, this way, all buttons on the game will be disabled and the ones on the pause menu can be enabled.

+### Timer Engine

+The Timer Engine class is responsible for creating and managing timers.
+It can be accessed through the `engine.timer` property.
+The following functions are available in the Timer Engine class.
+The Timer Engine is similar to the Solar2D timer engine.

+ - **engine.timer.performWithDelay(delay, listener, iterations = 1)** Calls a function after a delay in milliseconds, returns a timer object.
+The listener function will receive the timer object as a `target` property
+ - **engine.timer.cancel(timer)** Cancels a timer created with performWithDelay

 ### Transition Engine